 But we’ll be starting our fourth year in the fall and I’m glad we stuck with it.

-Before you throw in the towel after one year, here are a few things to consider that just might help you keep going.
+So before you throw in the towel after one year, here are a few things to consider that might help you keep going.

 If your children have been enrolled in school in the past, it takes time to undo the school mindset.
 Yes, it might even take a full year.